 Designed for today’s Age of Disruption, AIM reshapes the way we study political economies through a unique blend of three pillars: Adaptive = replace machine-thinking with systems-thinking.
-Inclusive = replace one-size-fits-all Western templates with a diversity of local solutions and pathways.
+Inclusive = replace one-size-fits-all templates with a diversity of local solutions and pathways.
 Moral = replace feigned neutrality with awareness of how power and positionality shapes ideas.

 AIM